Rush Limbo doing more for America in a week than most people do their entire lives.

 So the worst thing you can do is back away from it.

-This is just off top of my head, and I don't like actually doing this because it's easy for somebody like me, not even Indiana, to sit here and say, Well, you know what he should have done, but I wouldn't do this.
+I think what Pence should have done, this is just off top of my head, and I don't like actually doing this because it's easy for somebody like me, not even Indiana, to sit here and say, well, you know what he should have done?

-But I this is what I would have done if I'd have been involved and thought about it.
+But this is what I would have done if I'd have been involved and thought about it.

 I'd have gone out there and said, you know what?